Schur--Weyl Equivalences for Wreath Product Superalgebras: The Schur--Weyl Equivalence

-Observe that $T$ restricted to $U(\gl_{n}(\k))$ is a polynomial representation of degree $n=d$.
+Observe that $T$ restricted to $U(\gl_{n}(\k))$ is a polynomial representation of degree $d=n$.
 It again vacuously satisfies the second condition of Definition~\ref{D:polynomial}.
-Therefore, $T$ is a non-split extension of $L$ with itself in $\Pol_{d}(\gl_{d}(A))$.
+Therefore, $T$ is in $\Pol_{d}(\gl_{d}(A))$ and is a non-split extension of $L$ with itself.
 On the other hand, $\SdwreathA$ is a semisimple algebra.
 Therefore, $\Pol_{d}(\gl_{d}(A))$ and $\SdwreathA$-mod cannot be equivalent in this case. \end{example}

 This example also illustrates another difference with the classical situation.
 Let be the generalized Schur algebra.
 As in the classical case, there is a Schur functor defined via an idempotent,